 Fourth – Wrap the filling in a wrap and and enjoy!

-HOW TO FOLD THE PERFECT WRAP
+HOW TO FOLD PERFECT CURRY TOFU WRAPS

 The trick to making the perfect wrap is not under or over filling it.
 Too little filling, and you have an anemic wrap that won’t be very satisfying.
 Over fill it, and you’ll have an explosion on your hands.
 It’s really a matter of how large the tortilla is and eyeballing exactly how much filling it will need.
 The good news is that you can always adjust as you’re building.